Infanta Cristina of Spain: Marriage and children

-They lived in Washington, D.C. from 2009 to 2012, where her husband worked for Telefónica.
+They lived in Washington, D.C., from 2009 to 2012, where her husband worked for Telefónica.
 In August 2013, she moved with her four children to Geneva, Switzerland, to take a job with the Caixa Foundation, while her husband, who was the subject of an embezzlement investigation, remained in Barcelona.

 On 24 January 2022, Cristina and Urdangarin announced their separation.
+The couple divorced in December 2023.